Auto Financing Does Not Preserve Cash Reserves

 Imagine there was no such thing as credit.

-How would you manage your money if you absolutely had to pay cash upfront for everything you buy?
+How would you manage your money if you had to pay cash upfront for everything you buy?

-Further suppose that the total of all of your cash on hand were $35,000.
+Further, suppose that the total of all of your cash on hand was $35,000.
 If that were true, would you consider paying cash for a $35,000 vehicle?

 No?
 Why not?
 That's right because since you can't borrow money to pay for your other necessities, you could not afford to dwindle your cash reserves by such a large margin.

 Well, whether you realize or not, the amount of money you will earn in your lifetime is a fixed amount (see the Lifetime Earnings Calculator for an estimate).
 In other words, whatever your lifetime earnings will be, that amount is what you have for lifetime cash reserves.

 What most of us fail to consider is that each time we buy something on credit (mortgages, loans, credit cards) the amount of our lifetime cash reserves shrinks by more than just the purchase price of what we are buying.
 They also shrink by the loan fees and interest costs.

 So what does this have to do with the automobile loan payment calculator?